DoodleScheduling/hiring-challenges/principal-engineer/Readme.md

 Please write a short specification for the messaging system, with the following aspects:

-- Formalize requirements and goals
+- Formalize requirements and quality goals
 - Provide a high level system architecture diagram
 - Provide a high level solution recommendation for a technical implementation
 - Provide a high level overview of potential risks